 Communities will publish information and updates about the Peel Refuge and Kwinana Refuge on this page.

 Information and updates will also be provided via email to those who are participating in co-design sessions and/or have registered their interest in either refuge.

 If you have any queries or require any information provided in an alternative format please email firstname.lastname@example.org.

-Communiques on both refuges are available on the FDV Women’s Refuge Communiques web page or via email to those who have attended the co-design session or registered their interest in either Refuge.
+Communiques for the Peel Refuge are available on the FDV Women’s Refuge Communiques web page or via email to those who have attended the co-design session or registered their interest in either refuge.